 Abstract: Correspondence, notes, a play, essays, newspaper clippings, printed material written by A. C. J. Farrell.
 Legal materials regarding land cases for the Turtle Mountain Chippewa, Blackfeet, and other Northern Plains Indians.
 Alfred Conover Farrell served as an attorney for the Blackfoot Indians.

 Provenance: A. C. J. Farrell donated this collection to the State Historical Society of North Dakota December 9, 1949.
 Additional materials were donated by the State Historical Society of Wisconsin in December 1989.

 Property Rights: The State Historical Society of North Dakota owns the property rights to this collection.

 Copyrights: Copyrights to this collection remain with the donor, publisher, author, or author's heirs.
-Researchers should consult the 1976 Copyright Act, Public Law 94-553, Title 17, U.S. Code or an archivist at this repository if clarification of copyright requirements are needed.
+Researchers should consult the 1976 Copyright Act, Public Law 94-553, Title 17, U.S. Code or an archivist at this repository if clarification of copyright requirements is needed.

 Access: This collection is open under the rules and regulations of the State Historical Society of North Dakota.

 Citation: Researchers are requested to cite the collection title, collection number, and the State Historical Society of North Dakota in all footnote and bibliographic references.

 Transfer: In 1989, photographs that were donated by the State Historical Society of Wisconsin were separated and placed into Photograph Collection 00832.
 Current item numbers 10066-00001 through 10066-00028 belonged to the Photograph Collection 00832.
 Other photographs found in the MSS 10066 were also transferred in 1989 to the Photo Archives to create Photograph Collection 00833.
 Current item numbers 10066-00029 through 10066-00093 were in Photograph Collection 00833.
 Both 00832 and 00833 have been placed back into MSS 10066.